Events Blog

 Strategy does not replace an operating model

-A viable operating model for AI agents has five building blocks.
-First: a role model that clearly defines agent owner, quality lead and incident owner.
-Second: a decision matrix that specifies which agent actions may run fully automatically and which require human approval.
+A viable operating model for AI agents consists of five building blocks, each necessary on its own and together sufficient.
+First a role model that unambiguously defines agent owner, quality lead and incident owner and which board member carries overall responsibility.
+Second a decision matrix that specifies which actions may run fully automatically and which require human approval.
+These two building blocks decide the speed with which an agent can take effect and at the same time the risk that the organization actively assumes.
+They are the foundation for any further discussion about scaling beyond a handful of pilots.

-Third: a monitoring and evaluation framework that measures not only uptime but also output quality, drift and user satisfaction.
-Fourth: a change process for prompts, tools and models that makes version state traceable.
-Fifth: an escalation and rollback path for situations where an agent produces critical errors.
+Third a monitoring and evaluation framework that measures not only uptime but also output quality, drift and user satisfaction across the entire lifecycle.
+Fourth a change process for prompts, tools and models that makes version state traceable and holds up to external auditors.
+Fifth an escalation and rollback path for situations in which an agent produces critical errors.
+These three building blocks secure the institutional learning capacity that distinguishes AI agents from classic software.
+Anyone who cuts corners here builds agents that no longer work in the second wave and can no longer be insured in the third.
+Discipline in these five points is not optional.

 ← Back to Blog